 Snapchat ads are a highly beneficial route to go down if you want to use visually stimulating content through the mediums of images or videos.

 Snapchat’s ad options allow you to choose your objective, ad format, and audience.
-The app also considers what you want to drive in particular, e.g. sales, app downloads or meeting potential customers.
+The app also considers what you want to drive, e.g. sales, app downloads or meeting potential customers.

 In terms of audience targeting, Snapchat’s technology is advanced.
 The app helps you reach users based on their interests, behaviours, location, age and gender, to name just a few.
 They offer different alternatives to finding audiences, including settings which you can apply to your ad to match people who have never engaged with you before to people who regularly engage with you.